 Belgard and industry paver surface construction tolerances are +/- 1/8 inch (3.2 mm), which is more stringent than the ADA lippage threshold.

 Detectable warnings shall consist of truncated domes and shall comply with 705.

 Belgard truncated dome brick pavers are manufactured in accordance with the size and spacing truncated dome requirements in Section 705.
 Plus, the modular size makes it easy to match the specified marking dimensions for curb ramps in Section 406.

 Detectable warning surfaces shall contrast visually with adjacent walking surfaces either light-on-dark or darkon- light.

+Detectable warning pavers are vital to pedestrian accessibility, and are measured with Light Reflectance Value (LRV) testing to ensure ADA paver compliance.
 Light Reflectance Value (LRV) testing was done on select Belgard paver colors to determine which pairings provide the required visual contrast.